Oh My Kadavule

 Oh My Kadavule is a 2020 Indian Tamil language romantic fantasy comedy film written and directed by Ashwath Marimuthu in his directorial debut.
 The film stars Ashok Selvan, Ritika Singh and Vani Bhojan as the leads while Shah Ra and M. S. Bhaskar play supporting roles.
 Vijay Sethupathi and Ramesh Thilak make extended cameo appearances.
 The film had its theatrical release on 14 February 2020, Valentine's Day.
-Oh My Kadavule was selected for official screening at International Indian Film Festival in Toronto, held in August 2020.
-Critics lauded the movie for its performances (mainly of Sethupathi, Singh, and Selvan), story, and humor.
-It was remade in Kannada as Lucky Man (2022) and in Telugu as Ori Devuda (2022).
+Oh My Kadavule was selected for official screening at the International Indian Film Festival in Toronto, held in August 2020.
+It was remade in Kannada as Lucky Man (2022) and in Telugu as Ori Devuda (2022), with Ashwath directing the latter.